tokenspice/tokenspice/README-tools.md

 - Global optimization - search across all design variables, with affordances to not get stuck
 - Synthesis - search design variables *and structure*.
 E.g. Evolve solidity or EVM bytecode.
 AI DAOs that own themselves.
 Go nuts:)
 - Variation-aware synthesis - all of the above at once.
 This isn’t easy!
 But it’s possible.
 Example: use MOJITO (http://trent.st/mojito/), but use TokenSPICE (not SPICE) and Solidity building blocks (not circuit ones)

+## More "Larger" Ideas for TokenSPICE

+- "tsp publish" - publish sim results to Ocean
+- Use Ocean to manage IP: contracts, agents, netlists, results.
+Or, using brownie pm?
+Result: TokenSPICE itself becomes super small, just an engine
+- TokenSPICE inputs SPICE netlists.
+Pros: well-defined, battle-tested, built-in hierarchy, IP mgmt hooks, specifications of time series, compact, interoperability with SPICE tools.
+- How to build / test the "SPICE format" and IP ideas: Make MOJITO work at the same time
+- Deploy to pypi.
+Make it easy to install separately
+- Trading system using TokenSPICE predictions